rickcox/Hexa-Pi/Hexa-Pi_PCB/README.md

 Note that the PCB is 1.6MM thick.

 The PCB is intended to be mounted with the top and bottom edges exposed, since there are used connectors and LEDS there.
-Along the top edge are the 6 External Conectors, and 6 Activity LEDS  - one for each Module.
+Along the top edge are the 6 External Connectors, and 6 Activity LEDS  - one for each Module.

 Along the bottom - left to right are:
 - Power in - nominally 12V.
 This is a standard size 5.5X2.5MM DC Barrel jack - Center positive.